dappnode/DAppNodeDocs/docs/smooth/deep-dive-into-smooth/oracle-sm.md

 Once every 28800 slots (4 days), the Oracle sends a transaction to the Smart Contract with the updated Merkle Root.

 :::info
-It is not untill the Oracle sends the transaction to the Smart Contract with the updated Merkle Root that the rewards are available to be claimed by the validators.
+It is not until the Oracle sends the transaction to the Smart Contract with the updated Merkle Root that the rewards are available to be claimed by the validators.
 This means that if a validator correctly proposes a block, it will not be able to claim its rewards until the Oracle sends the transaction to the Smart Contract with the updated Merkle Root.
 :::